Smart vertical garden ideas can inspire your next garden project and make the most of unused vertical spaces.

 Upright features, such as arbours, arches, pergolas, obelisks, bowers, decorative buildings or poles and swags inject vertical interest, and by contributing more layers to the overall picture, add greater depth.
 They’re especially important in gardens without mature trees or hedges.

-Walls, fences, screens and similar barriers around the perimeters of plots, along with the walls of houses, sheds and other garden buildings, offer so many opportunities for gardeners to be creative or to grow some amazing plants.
-Onwards and upwards....
+Walls, fences, screens and similar barriers around the perimeters of plots, along with the walls of houses, sheds and other garden buildings, offer so many opportunities for creative garden ideas.
+Onwards and upwards...

 1. Plant a living wall

-Planting a living green wall is a clever idea to make the most of every available bit of garden space and and can even be installed on a narrow, north-facing passageway, provided it’s planted with shade-lovers like ferns, liriopes, heucheras and saxifrages.
+Clever living wall ideas make the most of every available bit of garden space.
+Green walls can even be installed on a narrow, north-facing passageway, provided they're planted with shade-lovers like ferns, liriopes, heucheras and saxifrages.

 Luxuriant and dramatic, a vertical garden will also help to insulate buildings, improve air quality and attract wildlife.

 We all dream of fences, trellises and garden walls clothed in beautiful flowers and foliage, which add a striking dimension to an outdoor area.

 Their naturally sprawling habit can be used to cover eyesores like a ramshackle shed or a plain brick wall.